home

 Kumiko TANAKA-Ishii

 She received her Ph.D.
 (1997, natural language processing), M.E.(1993, functional programming language), and B.E.(1991, mathematical informatics) from the University of Tokyo.
-During 1995-1996, she was an invited researcher at LIMSI-CNRS in France.
-She worked for the Electrotechnical Laboratory for three years before becoming a faculty member of the University of Tokyo in 2000.
-Recently, she was awarded the Suntory Academic Prize and Ohkawa Book Prize for her book "Signs and Reflexivity" (The University of Tokyo Press, which is the Japanese version of "Semiotics of Programming", Cambridge University Press).
+During the period 1995-1996, she was an invited researcher at LIMSI-CNRS in France.
+She worked for the Electrotechnical Laboratory for three years before becoming a faculty member of the University of Tokyo in 2000 where she worked for 12 years.
+She was a professor of Kyushu University (2012-2016), professor of University of Tokyo (2016-20223), and then moved to the current working place.

 Previous Working Places